Lucy O'Reilly Schell: Biography

 O'Reilly Schell's grandparents had emigrated to the US from Ireland during the Great Famine.
-Her father was Francis Patrick O’Reilly, whose construction business and later investments in factories near Reading, Pennsylvania had made him wealthy.
+Her father was Francis Patrick O'Reilly, whose construction business and later investments in factories near Reading, Pennsylvania had made him wealthy.
 In January 1896 Francis married Henriette Celestine Roudet in Brunoy, France.
 Nine months later Lucy was born in Paris.
 She would be the couple's only child.

-Before the outbreak of World War I (WWI), Lucy met Selim Laurence "Laury" Schell.
+Before the outbreak of World War I, O'Reilly met Selim Laurence "Laury" Schell.
 Schell, who had been born in Geneva and lived mainly in France, was the son of an American diplomat.
-In the early days of WWI Lucy O'Reilly worked as a nurse, caring for injured servicemen in a Parisian military hospital.
+In the early days of the war O'Reilly worked as a nurse, caring for injured servicemen in a Parisian military hospital.
 In April 1915 she decamped for the United States, accompanied by her mother, Laury Schell, and Schell's brother.
 Two years later she and Laury Schell returned to Paris to marry.
 When hostilities ended they took up residence in Paris.

 The couple had two children.
 Harry in 1921, and Phillipe in 1926.
+Harry went on to become one of the first Formula One drivers from the United States, competing in the 1950s before dying in a racing crash at Silverstone in 1960.

 In the late 1920s O'Reilly Schell began to seriously pursue her interest in motor racing.
-The eldest of the two children, Harry, would go on to become one of the first Formula One drivers from the United States, competing in the 1950s before dying in a racing crash at Silverstone in 1960.

 In 1936 O'Reilly Schell inherited her father's estate, which she used to fund development of racing cars tailored to her requirements.

 On 18 October 1939 Laury died in a car crash in France.
 O'Reilly Schell was seriously injured in the same accident.

 In the early years of WWII, O'Reilly Schell moved her family back to the US.

 O'Reilly Schell died in Monte Carlo, Monaco.
 She was initially interred in a cemetery in Monte Carlo, but her remains were later relocated to the family tomb in Brunoy, France, where her husband and eventually both of her sons were also buried.

 Although she lived much of her life in France, O'Reilly Schell thought of herself as an American.